willclarkson/lsstBulgeStaticFOM/mafInstallNotes.md

 Notes:
 * The "sims_w_2020_06" is the weekly tag I most recently installed (from 2020 Feb 07).
 When using a different weekly "tag", replace this with the version actually installed.
 The tags can be found at the following link, but the install tag seems to differ slightly from the tag at the link.
 For example, entry ''w.2020.06 '' would be ''sims_w_2020_06'' (i.e. prepend with 'sims_' and replace '.' with '_'): https://github.com/lsst/afw/releases

-* As indicated on the confluence and maf page, this took about an hour to install from source, with more than 120 packages installed.
+* As suggested by the documentation, this took about an hour to install from source, with more than 120 packages installed.
 In my fresh lsst user account, this ran all the way through without problems.

 To set up to run:
 ```